André the Giant: Acting career

-Roussimoff branched out into acting again in the 1970s and 1980s, after a 1967 French boxing film, making his USA acting debut playing a Sasquatch ("Bigfoot") in a two-part episode aired in 1976 on the television series The Six Million Dollar Man.
+Roussimoff branched out into acting in the 1970s and 1980s, after a 1967 French boxing film, making his USA acting debut playing a Sasquatch ("Bigfoot") in a two-part episode aired in 1976 on the television series The Six Million Dollar Man.
 He appeared in other television shows, including The Greatest American Hero, B. J. and the Bear, The Fall Guy and 1990's Zorro.

 Towards the end of his career, Roussimoff appeared in several films.
 He had an uncredited appearance in the 1984 film Conan the Destroyer as Dagoth, the resurrected horned giant god who is killed by Conan (Arnold Schwarzenegger).
 That same year, he also made an appearance in Micki & Maude (billed as André Rousimmoff).
 He appeared most notably as Fezzik, his own favorite role, in the 1987 film The Princess Bride.
 Roussimoff found it novel and especially gratifying that no one stared at him on set during production.
 Both the film and his performance retain a devoted following.
 In a short interview with Lanny Poffo, André stated that the movie meant so much to him that he made his wrestling pals watch an advance copy of the VHS with him over and over again while supplying dinner, drinks, and sweetly asking each time, "Did you like my performance?".

 In his last film, he had a cameo role as a circus giant in the comedy Trading Mom, which was released in 1994, a year after his death.